14 March 2026 .London , United Kingdom

 Engaging in Advocacy, EVENTS

-EAU26 session highlights urinary incontinence in bladder cancer and launches the Urge to Act campaign
+EAU26 session highlights urinary incontinence in bladder cancer and launches new Urge to Act policy report

-At the European Association of Urology Congress 2026 (EAU26), the session “Living with urinary incontinence as a comorbidity: patient perspectives and the launch of the Urge to Act campaign document” explored an important but often overlooked issue for people affected by bladder cancer: urinary continence and its impact on everyday life.
+At the European Association of Urology Congress 2026 (EAU26), the session “Living with urinary incontinence as a comorbidity: patient perspectives” explored an important but often overlooked issue for people affected by bladder cancer: urinary continence and its impact on everyday life.

 Urinary incontinence can occur as a result of the disease itself or as a consequence of treatments such as surgery or urinary reconstruction.
 While the focus of care is often on treating the cancer, these long-term effects can significantly influence how people live with their bodies after treatment.